-Life will become cheap.
+- Life will become cheap.

-> - Damage to our power grid will bring about TEOTWAWKI, no doubt about it.
+- Damage to our power grid will bring about TEOTWAWKI, no doubt about it.
 Wondering how you might survive the early days after an EMP attack?
-Get my free report here.
+Get my free EMP report here.

-> - There’s nothing wrong with preparing for natural disasters, but if you’re not ready for a collapse of the American economy or similar worst-case scenario, you’re not ready.
-Do you have a skill that would bring in money or that you could use to barter?
+- There’s nothing wrong with preparing for natural disasters.
+However, if you’re not ready for a collapse of the American economy or a similar worst-case scenario, you’re not ready.
+Therefore, consider if you have a skill that would bring in money or that you could use to barter?
 The more sources of income you have, the better your hedge against unemployment or complete economic collapse.

-> - Tough times will threaten even the best of marriages and other close relationships.
+- Tough times will threaten even the best of marriages and other close relationships.
 Sadly, children will bear the brunt of much of this.

-> - Growing your own food is a bigger challenge than you ever thought possible.
+- Growing your own food is a bigger challenge than you ever thought possible.
 Having food preservation skills will help stave off hunger.

-> - Savvy, desperate people will be able to easily identify the plants found in the typical backyard garden.
+- Savvy, desperate people will be able to easily identify the edible weeds found in the typical backyard garden.
 Security issues will be top of mind by necessity.

-> - Dealing with human waste and trash will become your new part-time job.
+- Dealing with human waste and trash will become your new part-time job.
 Stocking up on things like soap and bleach wouldn’t be a bad idea.